 Build a Sukkah Booth in Honor of God

 Traditionally, the Jewish people would celebrate Sukkot by constructing and spending time in a sukkah to honor God during the feast.
 It was made with organic materials found in the wilderness to commemorate the time the Jews spent in the wilderness after escaping Egypt.
+Christians can do the same as they remember their spiritual heritage and all that took place throughout the Bible during this feast.

 It had three walls at least three feet tall, and the walls were rigid enough not to sway in the wind.
 The significance here is God’s protective hand against physical and spiritual elements.